If you have other questions, please contact admissions. We would love to hear from you.

 When using the computers in our schoolhouse, a faculty member closely supervises small numbers of students, and our computers have passwords known only to key staff.
 While we want to make sure that students are kept up-to-date with information technology, safety and proper usage are paramount.

 Your daughter has the opportunity to talk privately with her counselor for an average of 90 minutes per week.
 The length of each session may vary depending on the focus of therapy and what is going on that week.
 We meet in family unit groups three times each week and one community meeting with everyone present to further explore the dynamic nature of relationships and how these relationships play out in students’ lives and within our community.
 Families have one therapeutic call per week for up to an hour.
 As each girl progresses and communicates her commitment, she is allowed social calls.

 Our full time Medical Coordinator, Dinah Palmer, is an LPN that distributes medications daily to the students.
 She maintains impeccable communication with our contracted psychiatrist and each family.
 We continuously do staff training on medicine distribution, policies, and procedures for students who take medications after business hours.
 Our Medical Coordinator also establishes health baselines for the girls upon their arrival at Greenbrier Academy.
-She works closely with each young woman to insure that she is developing healthy lifestyles to strengthen and care for her body.
+She works closely with each young woman to ensure that she is developing healthy lifestyles to strengthen and care for her body.